SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

   - **DecimalHandler(baseValue, increment, precision, minValue, maxValue)**

-    Similar in behaviour to the *IntegerHandler*, but uses floating point numbers. *precision* defines, how many places after the decimal point are considered and displayed. *FloatHandler* can be used as well, as it is synonym to *DecimalHandler*.
+    Similar in behavior to the *IntegerHandler*, but uses floating point numbers. *precision* defines, how many places after the decimal point are considered and displayed. *FloatHandler* can be used as well, as it is synonym to *DecimalHandler*.

 	Example: